The Cahill Advantage

 Cahill’s work routinely earns awards and high rankings throughout the world.
 The firm has earned a reputation for premier client service, legal excellence and the ability to master complex challenges.
 The firm’s lawyers participate in many of the market’s most significant transactions and in high-profile investigations and litigation.

-Cahill’s corporate practice includes corporate governance, securities, lending, mergers and acquisitions, restructuring and bankruptcy, and insurance transactions.
+Cahill’s corporate practice touches a broad spectrum of areas like corporate governance, securities, lending, mergers and acquisitions, restructuring and bankruptcy, initial public offerings and insurance transactions.

-Cahill has worked on financings for many of the most significant mergers and other corporate transactions for nearly a century.
+Along with its work for medium to large businesses across a variety of industries like e-commerce, industrials and life sciences, Cahill is especially well known in the legal community for having worked on financings for many of the most significant mergers and other corporate transactions for nearly a century.

 Cahill advised the debt financing banks in 9 of the 10 largest completed buyouts in U.S. history, and is consistently involved in headline-making deals, such as the landmark $67 billion buyout of EMC Corp by Dell, the acquisition of SanDisk by Western Digital and acquisition of Time Warner Cable by Charter Communications.
 Top financial institutions trust Cahill to deliver solutions-focused advice and deal execution in the most sophisticated and challenging finance transactions.
 These include BofA Merrill Lynch, Barclays, Citigroup, Credit Suisse, Deutsche Bank, JPMorgan, UBS and Wells Fargo.